NetsharpDEV/netsharpdev.github.io/_posts/2019-09-16-asynchronous-programming-in-dot-net.md

 See how easy it is?
 Try adding this to your application and you will see that from now on the main thread is no longer locked.

-In this case, our problem is solved, but what if we have several operations performed in sequence?
+In this case, our problem is solved, but what if we have several operations executed in sequence?
 Combining tasks comes to the rescue.

 ### Combining tasks

-Sometimes, instead of waiting for each task and performing it sequentially, we can define it earlier and wait for all of them to finish their operation if we do not need to wait for each of them to finish before the next one begins.
+Sometimes, instead of waiting for each task and executing it sequentially, we can define it earlier and wait for all of them to finish their operation if we do not need to wait for each of them to finish before the next one begins.
 For this we use Task.WhenAll().
 This method says: wait until all the tasks are finished and then continue with the main method.
 On the other hand, if you don't want to wait for all the methods to finish, and only one, no matter which, we can use Task.WhenAny(); - whenany returns us the first task completed.

 Let's create simple cooker!
 We don't want to start preparing everything step by step.
 All operations will start at once, boiling water, boiling potatoes and frying bacon.
 We are newbie and want to check what will finish first.